South African Expat Tax Update 2023

 The more effective and less administratively cumbersome process in mitigating tax on foreign employment income is to make a formal application to SARS to have your tax residency status changed to that of a non-tax resident (provided you meet certain criteria previously mentioned).

 It is imperative to understand the options that are available and what the implications of those options would be.
 It would be highly recommended to obtain a legal tax opinion once one has established what one’s true intentions are and then proceed to examine the cost to benefit of those options.
 A tax opinion is a legal instrument in terms of the Tax Administration Act which provides protection to the taxpayer against SARS’ penalties and interest if the taxpayer acted according to the opinion.
 A Tax Opinion can only be issued by a SARS-registered tax practitioner.
+Speak to Mike Coady today for expat tax services and international wealth management services.

 For much more information download the South African Expat Navigation Guide.